Denmark and the euro: Possible second euro referendum

+the prime minister of Denmark, Mette Frederiksen, promised not to hold an additional euro referendum during her tenure as prime minister.
+No plans for holding a euro referendum were included in the government manifest of 2022.

 There has been some speculation that the result of a Danish referendum would affect the Swedish debate on the euro.

 Usage today

 The euro can be used in some locations in Denmark, usually in places catering to tourists, such as museums, airports and shops with large numbers of international visitors.
 However, change is usually given in kroner.
 Double krone-euro prices are used on all ferries going between Denmark and Germany.

 On 10 January 2020, the 500 euro note was phased out in Denmark as part of the fight against money laundering and the financing of terrorism, meaning "handing out, handing in, exchanging, using as payment or transferring" the banknote in Denmark was made illegal.
 At the time, the banknote was worth 3,737 Danish kroner (DKK), more than three times the highest denomination of the domestic currency, the thousand-kroner banknote.
 The European Central Bank had stopped issuing the banknote in 2019, but was critical of the law.
 In an opinion published in February 2019, it argued that it conflicted with the principle of "sincere cooperation" set out in Article IV of the Treaty on European Union, and noted that no ban was planned for other high-value units of currency, such as the highest Swiss franc banknote, worth more than 6,500 DKK at the time.